Loading...

 Portion Control

-Limit the size of your meal.
-Opt for smaller portions or share your meal with someone to reduce overall carbohydrate intake.
+Consider ordering smaller portion sizes or sharing your meal to reduce the overall carbohydrate intake.

 healthspan-mbl